PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: Results and Discussion

-A total of 9 experiments were performed.
-Table \ref{tab:hw-experiments} shows, for each experiment, the number of obstacles, distance flown, maximum velocity, maximum relative velocity and total time.
-Specifically, experiment 1 and 2 were done with one obstacle, experiment 3 with two obstacles, and experiments 4-9 with three obstacles.
+A total of 9 experiments were performed (see attached video).
+The composite images of the trajectories flown by the agent and by the obstacles, together with the number of obstacles, distance flown, maximum velocity, maximum relative velocity with respect to the obstacles, and total flight time of each one of the experiments are shown in Fig.~\ref{fig:frozen_all}.
+Experiments 1 and 2 were done with one obstacle, experiment 3 with two obstacles, and experiments 4-9 with three obstacles.
 The maximum velocity achieved by the agent, 5.77 m/s, happened in experiment 7.
-In that same experiment, the maximum relative velocity (6.28 m/s) with respect to the obstacles is also achieved.

-Composite images of the trajectories flown by the agent and by the obstacles for experiment 3 and 5 are shown in Fig. \ref{fig:frozen_exp3} and Fig. \ref{fig:frozen_exp5} respectively.
-For experiment 3, different snapshots of the onboard camera are shown in Fig. \ref{fig:onboard_camera_hwexp_3_enhanced}.
-Note how, after successfully avoiding obstacle 1 by passing it on the right, the agent focuses on the obstacle 2, and keeps it in its FOV minimizing the projected velocity until the agent reaches its goal.
+In that same experiment, the maximum relative velocity (6.28~m/s) with respect to the obstacles is also achieved.
+The relative distances between the UAV and the obstacles are shown in Fig.~\ref{fig:rel_distances_hw}.
+Any relative distance above the dashed horizontal line guarantees safety between the agent and the corresponding obstacle.
+For experiments 3, 6, and 9, different snapshots of the onboard camera are shown in Figs. \ref{fig:onboard_camera_hwexp_3_enhanced}, \ref{fig:onboard_camera_hwexp_6_enhanced}, and \ref{fig:onboard_camera_hwexp_9_enhanced}, respectively.
+Note how the planned trajectories try to keep an obstacle in the FOV at all times to aid in obstacle tracking and prediction.

 The computation times are shown in Fig. \ref{fig:comp_times}.
-All these computation times where measured onboard, with the UAV flying and the depth camera node and the tracker running on the same computer (Intel NUC i7DNK).
-The mean total replanning times are 48.70, 51.66 and 58.59 ms for the experiments with 1, 2, and 3 obstacles respectively.
-The point cloud of the camera is generated at $90$ Hz, and the tracker (clustering, assignment and prediction) is able to process each point cloud in $\approx 8.6$ ms.
+All these computation times were measured onboard, with the UAV flying, and with the depth camera node and the tracker running on the same computer (Intel\textsuperscript{\textregistered} NUC i7DNK).
+The mean total replanning times are 48.70, 51.66, and 58.59 ms for the experiments with 1, 2, and 3 obstacles respectively.
+The point cloud of the camera is generated at $90$ Hz, and the tracker (clustering, assignment, and prediction) is able to process each point cloud in $\approx 8.6$ ms.